Young Mother Shot Outside Millikan High School In Long Beach To Be Taken Off Life Support; Safety Officer Placed On Leave

-LONG BEACH (CBSLA) — An 18-year-old woman who was shot by a school safety officer near Millikan High School in Long Beach will be taken off life support by her family within 24 hours, an attorney announced Wednesday night.
+LONG BEACH (CBSLA) — An 18-year-old woman who was shot by school safety officer Eddie F. Gonzalez, near Millikan High School in Long Beach will be taken off life support Friday, against the wishes of her family, their attorney said.

 The family identified the woman as Mona Rodriguez, the mother of a 5-month-old baby.
 Rodriguez is on life support, and is not expected to survive, according to her family.
 She was not a student at the school.